breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 ```sql
 # CREATE USER 'replace_with_username'@'localhost' IDENTIFIED BY 'replace_with_password';
 ```
-Last step is to give the newly created user all privilegies for the new database:
+The last step is to give the newly created user all privileges for the new database:
 ```sql
 # GRANT ALL PRIVILEGES ON nextcloud.* TO 'replace_with_username'@'localhost';
 # FLUSH PRIVILEGES;